 Identify whose attention you’re trying to get for your unique niche, and use the various press as well as media channels to reach them.
-Bear in mind that saying you want more customers doesn’t offer you direction and it’s also vague.
+Bear in mind that saying you want more customers doesn’t offer you direction.
+In fact, it’s quite vague.
 Make sure to determine a certain audience and subset of people related to your niche then build from there.

 Although it takes a lot of work, the more certain you can be about your target audience and what they like, the more you can find specific kinds of press coverage for your needs.
 Publications have their own target audience as well, so it helps to find out who reads each publication.

 When pitching stories, you can usually expect journalists to get back to you after a day or so.
 Journalists always want publishable and informative content.
 Thus, if your stories are appealing, you shouldn’t have an issue.
-But, from time to time, particularly in smaller publications, stories and pitches may get lost in the cracks.
+But, from time to time, particularly in smaller publications, stories and pitches may get lost between the cracks.

 Make it a habit to follow up rather than waiting for members of the press to contact you.
 Remember, it’s alright to reach out to various journalists with your pitches, but be transparent and upfront about what you’re doing.
-Doing so prevents your contacts from feeling abused or betrayed.
+Doing so prevents your contacts from feeling insulted or betrayed.

 As mentioned, getting press coverage is quite challenging.
 Having said that, if you follow the tips mentioned above, you’ll end up with reliable and good press coverage that’s well-suited for your unique niche.